 The preschools department is one of the City of Malmö’s largest.
-Its more than 4,700 employees are responsible for more than 260 municipal preschools that cater for 17,000 children and their parents.
+Its more than 4,700 employees are responsible for 200 municipal preschools that cater for 16,000 children and their parents.

 Size is one of the department's strengths, providing the scale required to deliver the preschool quality that children deserve.
 The emphasis is on ensuring an inclusive preschool education that can provide a solid platform for lifelong learning.
 Each and every child should be able to develop and grow in his or her preschool.

 Preschools are open to children from the age of one until they start elementary school at the age of six.
 They help children to develop their language, numeracy, motor and social skills through activities based on play, music and art that provide the foundation for a child’s creative development.